socialincome-san/public/README.md

 #### Basic Setup

-We are using firebase functions to run backend jobs.
+We are using firebase functions to run back end jobs.
 Those can e.g. be periodically triggered by pubsub cron definitions, by datastore triggers or through web callbacks.
 We are using [Prettier](https://prettier.io) to format the code.